November 2016 newsletter

 Welcome to the latest newsletter from the Avon Longitudinal Study of Parents and Children (ALSPAC).
 It contains news and events as well as updates on our resources and publications.
-Please forward a link to this page to colleagues who may be interested and encourage them to follow us on Twitter @CO90s.
+Please forward a link to this page to colleagues who may be interested and encourage them to visit our website and follow us on Twitter @CO90s.

-We have seen more than 1,360 participants (with another 350 booked in) as part of our latest data sweep and will shortly be adding a new measure – screening for chlamydia and gonorrhoea – as part of the National Chlamydia Screening Programme.
-The first wave of data will be available late 2017.
+We have seen more than 2,000 participants as part of our latest data sweep, which will continue until summer 2017.
+The measures now include screening for chlamydia and gonorrhoea as part of the National Chlamydia Screening Programme.
+The full list of measures are in the PIS.

 We aim to release data collected July 2012-March 2014 by January 2017 with data collected April 2014-March 2015 available shortly thereafter.

 We recently published our 1,500th academic paper, 'Dads who embrace parenthood have kids less prone to behavioural issues'.
 All publications based on ALSPAC data are available on our website.
 Follow us on Twitter @CO90s to receive regular alerts when ALSPAC research proposals are approved and papers published.